Quetzaltenango Airport

 Los Altos Airport (Aeropuerto Los Altos, IATA: AAZ, ICAO: MGQZ), also known as Quetzaltenango Airport, serves the city of Quetzaltenango, also known as "Xelajú" or "Xela," and western Guatemala.
-It is operated and administrated by Dirección General de Aeronáutica Civil de Guatemala (DGAC).
+It is operated and administered by Dirección General de Aeronáutica Civil de Guatemala (DGAC).

 In 2016, the airport handled 2,937 passengers.

 General

 Los Altos Airport is in a high elevation basin in the Guatemalan highlands, in the northeastern part of the city of Quetzaltenango.
 There is a mountain ridge 3 km north of the runway, and distant mountainous terrain in all other quadrants.

 History

 The first airport was built in 1945 at La Esperanza and was transferred to the present site in 1955.
 Aviateca had daily flights between Xela and Guatemala City, charging 25 Quetzal those days.